rjalexa/dfmp/README.md

 This barebones Flask program is designed to:
 - Run in a dedicated container.
-- Operate a Flask server on port 4100, exposing the port on its host.
+- Operate a Flask server on port 4100, exposing its port as 12345 on its host.
 - Connect to a separate container named `mongo-container` running a MongoDB instance on port 27017, only within the internal Docker network

 The Python project relies on Poetry for dependency management as defined by the `pyproject.toml` file.